jeanslack/audiomass/README.md

-# Audiomass - audio conversion utility.
+# Audiomass - wrapper for command line audio libraries.

-**Audiomass** is a command line wrapper that interfaces on differents audio codecs for multiple input data streams conversions.
-It can be easily implemented with other audio library codecs and currently supports: Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg, etc.
+**Audiomass** is a command line audio wrapper of the Flac, Lame, Vorbis-tools, Monkey's Audio, Shntool and FFmpeg libraries.
+It supports conversions of different audio formats at a time and the ability to convert even groups of files in a directory, saving the output in a specific folder.

-## Essential Dependencies
+## Dependencies

-**Required:**

 - python >=3.5.3

-**Recommended:**

 - flac
 - lame
 - vorbis-tools *(include: oggenc, oggdec)*